 All neuroscience majors are encouraged to apply for the Distinguished Major Program (DMP) during their sixth semester.
 The Program culminates in writing a thesis of empirical research done under the mentorship of a faculty member who directs research in neuroscience.
 The requirements for admission to the DMP are:

-- 1. Satisfaction of all College requirements as stated in this record with a cumulative GPA of at least 3.4 in the student’s College and university courses;
+- Satisfaction of all college requirements as stated in this record with a cumulative GPA of at least 3.4 in the student’s college and university courses;

-- 2. A GPA of at least 3.4 in all courses taken as part of the Neuroscience major;
+- A GPA of at least 3.4 in all courses taken as part of the Neuroscience Major;

-- 3. A brief (1-2 page) proposal of the project, outlining the research question to be persued, methods to be used, and expected outcomes that would support the hypothesis.
-A timetable to complete the project, and a written endorsement of the work by the faculty member who will sponsor the distinguished major project, should also be included.
+- A brief (1-2 page) proposal of the project, outlining the research question to be pursued, methods to be used, and expected outcomes that would support the hypothesis.
+A timetable to complete the project and a written endorsement of the work by the faculty member who will sponsor the distinguished major project should also be included.

-Paperwork needs to be completed and approved before the end of classes in the Spring semester.
+Paperwork needs to be completed and approved before the end of classes in the sixth semester.

 For further information on entering the Distinguished Major Program in Neuroscience, students should contact the current director, Jay Hirsh.